 Code coverage verifies with instrumentation.
 Instrumentation monitors performance inserts trace information, and detects errors in the source code.
 The types of instrumentation are discussed below.

 - Code instrumentation: Source code is compiled after inserting instrumentation statements.
-Compilation is best done using the normal toolchain.
+The compilation is best done using the normal toolchain.
 Successful compilation creates instrumented assembly.

 - Runtime instrumentation: Instrumentation statements gather information from the runtime environment i.e. when the code is running.

 - Intermediate code instrumentation: An instrumented class is creating by adding byte codes to the compiled class files.